OctopusSamples/SpaceCloner/docs/Debugging.md

 # Debugging

-This is a script manipulating data and then calling an API, it is possible it will send a bad JSON body up to the API.
+This is a script manipulating data and then calling an API; it is possible it will send a bad JSON body up to the API.

 All JSON requests are stored in the log.
 For example: